-After completing all components, students will receive an overall result.
-Students who have not been successful will be advised whether they are required to take one, two or all assessment components again.
+Candidates who have not been successful will be advised whether they are required to take one, two or all assessment components again.
 You will be able to carry forward any component to your next attempt.
 Results are given as either 'Standard Satisfied' or 'Standard Not Satisfied'.